 Some dogs may be totally fine with receiving a hug!
 However, some may feel threatened, scared, or anxious, especially if the behavior comes from a stranger.
 With a little effort, you can train your dog to accept hugs.

 This can be extremely beneficial in the context of going to the vet, when your dog may need to be held steady to receive vaccines, or interacting with children, who often don't know better than to lean on or throw their arms around the neck of a furry friend!

-Training your dog to accept hugs is possible and most effective when initiated at a young age.
+Training your canine compadre to accept hugs is possible and most effective when initiated at a young age.
 Be sure to be patient, too!
-After all, you are teaching your dog to accept something that goes against their social instincts!
+After all, you're teaching your dog to accept something that goes against their social instincts!